Deputy mayor for public safety leaving Lightfoot administration after one year

 His appointment as deputy mayor drew opposition from civil rights attorney Sheila Bedi, who noted on Twitter that O’Malley had voted against firing one of the Chicago police officers accused of covering up the police shooting of Laquan McDonald.

-O’Malley could not be reached for comment and the mayor’s office had no immediate comment.
+O’Malley could not be reached for comment, and the mayor’s office had no comment.

 Ald.
 Chris Taliaferro (29th), chairman of the City Council’s Public Safety Committee, was shocked that the revolving door in the Office of Public Safety was spinning yet again.